-It's important that the children be able to tell which avocados to buy, so if you haven't already discussed this during the supermarket visit, have a selection of avocados with you, including some which are not yet ripe.
+It's important that the children be able to tell which avocados to buy, so if you haven't already discussed this, for example during the Let's Go Shopping lesson, have a selection of avocados with you, including some which are not yet ripe.
 Ask the children to feel them and tell you which ones should be used.
 Check for ripeness by gently pressing the outside of the avocado.
 If there is no give when you press an avocado, then it is not ripe yet and will not taste good.
 If there is a little give, the avocado is ripe.
 If there is a lot of give, the avocado may be overripe - black inside and not good.